• Skip to primary navigation

 Instructions

-2. For the cupcakes: in a large mixing bowl, whisk together all dry ingredients.
-This includes: almond flour, tapioca flour, coconut sugar, baking powder, baking soda and salt.
+2. In a large mixing bowl, whisk together all dry ingredients.ย This includes: almond flour, tapioca flour, coconut sugar, baking powder, baking soda and salt.

-3. In a separate bowl, whisk wet ingredients.
-This includes: egg, avocado oil, milk and vanilla.
+3. In a separate bowl, whisk wet ingredients.ย This includes: eggs, avocado oil, coconut milk and vanilla.

 4. Pour the wet mixture into the dry mixture, whisk until smooth.